 I have a confession to make…

-I’m obsessed with the show Good Girls on Netflix.
+I was once obsessed with the show Good Girls on Netflix.

 Like down the rabbit hole, 4-5 episodes a night obsessed.

-I find myself rooting for them 100%!
+I found myself rooting for them 100%!

-So it got me to thinking…
+So it got me thinking…

 And I finally figured out the answer…